fawazghali/fawazghali/README.md

-I have 20+ years’ experience in software development, machine learning and real-time intelligent applications.
-I hold a PhD in Computer Science and have worked in private sector as well as academia as a researcher and senior lecturer.
-I have published over 46 scientific papers in the fields of machine learning and data science.
-My strengths and skills lie within the fields of low latency applications, IoT & Edge, distributed systems and cloud technologies.

-- 🔭 I’m currently working on real-time intelligent applications
-- 👯 I’m looking to collaborate on AI stream processing
-- 📫 How to reach me: [follow me](https://fawazghali.carrd.co/)
+### 👋 Hi, I'm Fawaz Ghali

+I desgin, build and speak about machine learning and real-time stream processing at scale.
+I'm the Developer Advocate at Hazelcast with a PhD in Computer Science.

+I passionate about  creating content, delivering it through presentations, demos, talks and raising awareness.
+I [speak](https://www.fawazghali.com/talks/) about real-time intelligent applications.

-- ⚡ Fun fact: I ran 30 marathons in 30 days 😀
+- ⚡ Fun fact: I [ran](https://www.strava.com/athletes/32624230) 30 marathons in 30 days 😀

 <p align="center">